dylan-1006/dylan-1006/README.md

 - 👋 Hi, I’m Dylan.
 Freshman in Computer Science.
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning mobile & web development
-- 💞️ I’m not looking to collaborate for now
+- 💞️ I’m not looking to collaborate for now but feel free to contact me if there is any available projects
 - 📫 How to reach me : eu.dylan@gmail.com

 <!---